kevikoech/blender_addon_tutorial/reference_api_usage.rst

 can't be accessed from Python.

-If you want to use this in a script you can press **Ctrl+C** while your mouse is over the button to copy it to the clipboard.
+If you want to use this in a script you can press :kbd:`Control-C` while your mouse is over the button to copy it to the clipboard.

 You can also right click on the button and view the **Online Python Reference**, this mainly shows arguments and